pub-calculator-io/roofing-calculator/readme.md

-# Roofing Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Roofing Calculator Widget for WordPress

 Use a free roofing square footage calculator to determine your roof size and get the right amount of roofing shingles for your job.
 Estimate cost, time, and labor for DIY or contractors.